Bombe: The Enigma machine

-The Enigma is an electro-mechanical rotor machine used for the encryption and decryption of secret messages.
+The Enigma is an electro-mechanical rotor machine used for the encryption and decryption of coded communications.
 It was developed in Germany in the 1920s.
 The repeated changes of the electrical pathway from the keyboard to the lampboard implement a polyalphabetic substitution cipher, which turns plaintext into ciphertext and back again.
 The Enigma's scrambler contains rotors with 26 electrical contacts on each side, whose wiring diverts the current to a different position on the two sides.
 When a key is pressed on the keyboard, an electric current flows through an entry drum at the right-hand end of the scrambler, then through the set of rotors to a reflecting drum (or reflector) which turns it back through the rotors and entry drum, and out to illuminate one of the lamps on the lampboard.

 At each key depression, the right-hand or "fast" rotor advances one position, which causes the encipherment to change.
 In addition, once per rotation, the right-hand rotor causes the middle rotor to advance; the middle rotor similarly causes the left-hand (or "slow") rotor to advance.
 Each rotor's position is indicated by a letter of the alphabet showing through a window.
 The Enigma operator rotates the wheels by hand to set the start position for enciphering or deciphering a message.
 The three-letter sequence indicating the start position of the rotors is the "message key".
 There are 26^{3} = 17,576 different message keys and different positions of the set of three rotors.
 By opening the lid of the machine and releasing a compression bar, the set of three rotors on their spindle can be removed from the machine and their sequence (called the "wheel order" at Bletchley Park) altered.
 Multiplying 17,576 by the six possible wheel orders gives 105,456 different ways that the scrambler can be set up.

 The plugboard of an Enigma machine, showing two pairs of letters swapped: S–O and A–J. During World War II, ten plugboard connections were made.